 No more than using Grammarly.
 TextSight is a writing tool that helps you understand how your text reads.
 It doesn't write for you.
 Your school's academic integrity policy is the source of truth — most allow assistive writing tools.

 Significantly less likely.
 Turnitin's AI detector flags the same patterns TextSight flags.
-After humanizing the sentences pulling your score up, the same patterns are gone.
+After rewriting the sentences pulling your score up, the same patterns are gone.
 Not a guarantee — detectors disagree on edge cases — but the flagged sections are addressed.

 No. Scans are private to your TextSight account.
 Nothing is shared with your institution unless you explicitly share a link or PDF report.